YP-Lai/NE-course/README.md

 # NE-course
 This is the course material for 2025 Neuroengineering.
-The pptx file is for teaching EEG concepts and how to use PsychoPy to design an ERP experiment.
+The pptx files are for teaching EEG concepts and how to use PsychoPy to design an ERP experiment.